syn-4ck/pynipper-ng/README.md

 5. [References](#references)

 ## What is pynipper-ng?
-pynipper-ng is a configuration security analyzer for network devices.
+pynipper-ng is a **configuration security analyzer for network devices**.
 The goal of this tool is check the vulnerabilities and misconfigurations of routers, firewalls and switches reporting the issues in a simple way.

 This tool is based on [nipper-ng](https://github.com/arpitn30/nipper-ng), updated and translated to Python.
-The project wants to improve the set of rules that detect security misconfigurations of the network devices due to the new architecture (using Python pynipper modules).
+The project wants to improve the set of rules that detect security misconfigurations of the network devices due to the new architecture (using Python pynipper modules) and integrate with APIs (like [PSIRT Cisco API](https://developer.cisco.com/docs/psirt/#!overview/overview)) to scan known vulnerabilities.

 ## Install